svaksha/aksh/cs-julia.md

 + Coding rules, https://github.com/JuliaStats/Distributions.jl/issues/396

 ## USING
+You can write `using A, B` to use both A and B but then you can't list specific bindings.
+Example:
+´´´using A: fooA, barA
+   using B: fooB, barB
+´´´
 __REQUIRE is deprecated, try using these: (include, reload, using, import)__
 + https://github.com/JuliaLang/METADATA.jl/issues/2777
 + Add to REQUIRE a package which isn't in METADATA, https://github.com/JuliaLang/julia/issues/7737